uclahs-cds/project-method-AlgorithmEvaluation-BNCH-000082-SRCRNDSeed/README.md

 ## Description

-In this project, we have expanded the subclonal reconstruction pipeline https://github.com/uclahs-cds/pipeline-call-SRC to accept output of multiple mutation callers.
+In this project, we have expanded the subclonal reconstruction pipeline https://github.com/uclahs-cds/pipeline-call-SRC to accept the output of multiple mutation callers.

-We have integrated 3 new mutation callers (SomaticSniper, Strelka2, Battenberg) by creating parsers that extract variant data from different tools.
+We have integrated 4 additional mutation callers (Mutect2 single-sample mode, SomaticSniper, Strelka2, Battenberg) by creating parsers that extract variant data from the different tools' output.
 The parsers can be found here https://github.com/uclahs-cds/tool-SRC-util.

+## Random seed selection

+### Generating random seeds:

-How we generated random seeds:
+### Chosen random seeds:

-Pipeline combinations tested:
+## Running the pipeline

+### Pipeline template files:

+Config file:
+Yaml file:
+Submission script:

+### Tested pipeline combinations:

 - [] MuTect2-Battenberg-PyClone-VI
 - [] SomaticSniper-Battenberg-PyClone-VI
 - [] Strelka2-Battenberg-PyClone-VI

-## Running the pipeline

-Config file template:
-Yaml file template:
+### Results:

 ## License

-Author: Name1(username1@mednet.ucla.edu), Name2(username2@mednet.ucla.edu)
+Author: Anna Neiman-Golden(aneimangolden@mednet.ucla.edu), Philippa Steinberg(psteinberg@mednet.ucla.edu)

 [This project] is licensed under the GNU General Public License version 2.
 See the file LICENSE.md for the terms of the GNU GPL license.